WebFuzzing/EMB/README.md

  Instrumentation can be done at runtime by attaching the `evomaster-agent.jar` JavaAgent.
 If you are running experiments with EvoMaster, this will be automatically attached when running experiments with `exp.py` (available in the EvoMaster's repository).
 Or it can be attached manually with JVM option `-Devomaster.instrumentation.jar.path=evomaster-agent.jar` when starting the driver.
 * For NodeJS: under the folder `<name>` (for each NodeJS SUT), the SUT is available under `src`, whereas the instrumented version is under `build`.
 * For .NET: currently only the instrumented version is available (WORK IN PROGRESS)

-Note: the building of .NET SUTs/drivers is disabled by default in `dist.py`.
-The reason is that, at the time of this writing, it is _very_ expensive to publish libraries on NuGet (due to the high costs of code certificates).
-The EM Driver library for .NET would have to be installed manually on local machine before any of the C# drivers can be used.